kmtusher97/repo-toc/README.md

 We welcome contributions!
 If you'd like to report issues, request features, or submit pull requests, please visit our [GitHub repository](https://github.com/kmtusher97/repo-toc).

+### Automated Publishing

+This package uses automated publishing to NPM:
+- **Automatic**: New versions are published automatically when changes are merged to the main branch
+- **Version Bumping**: Semantic versioning based on conventional commit messages
+- **Release Notes**: GitHub releases are created automatically with each publish

+For setup details, see [Release Setup Guide](.github/RELEASE_SETUP.md).

 ## License

 This package is licensed under the [ISC License](https://opensource.org/licenses/ISC).